Enterprise Website Development: Design & Marketing

 - Creating a wireframe or MVP of the visual elements that would appear in the web design

 - Preparing the setup of the database structure

 - Website development setup with pre-planned programming languages, back-end and front-end infrastructure, tools, and design elements

 - Testing the enterprise website and running quality assurance checks before deployment

 - Launching the website in the respective operating systems

 - Keeping a lookout for new tech-supportive trends, doing constant upgrades, and maintenance

-A team of expert Drupal developers can handle all the given steps of development for enterprise websites.
+A team of expert Drupal developers can handle all enterprise website development steps.

-Yet, it is best for brand owners to note the procedure beforehand to contribute to and monitor the development process properly.
+Yet, brand owners should note the procedure beforehand to contribute to and monitor the development process properly.